qaribhaider/ollama-to-lmstudio-symlinks/README.md

 - Scan `~/.ollama/models` for Ollama models
 - Create symlinks in `~/.cache/lm-studio/models/ollama/`

 ⚠️ **Important**: Do not delete symlinked models through the LM Studio UI, as it may cause issues if you try to symlink them again.
-Instead, use the built-in cleanup tool: `ollama-symlinks delete --from lmstudio`.
+Instead, use the built-in tool: `ollama-symlinks delete --from lmstudio`.

 ## 📖 Usage